dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Principal key

 If you want the foreign key to reference a property other than the primary key, you can use the Fluent API to configure the principal key property for the relationship.
-The property that you configure as the principal key will automatically be setup as an [alternate key](xref:core/modeling/keys#alternate-keys).
+The property that you configure as the principal key will automatically be set up as an [alternate key](xref:core/modeling/keys#alternate-keys).

 #### [Simple key](#tab/simple-key)